-In so many ways, Malaysia might just be the most surprising destination in Southeast Asia.
-While every modern backpacker seems to launch their travel careers with an extended stint in countries Thailand or Vietnam, far fewer savour their first wanderlustin’ footsteps on the Malay Peninsula.
+In so many ways, Malaysia is the most surprising destination in Southeast Asia.
+While every modern backpacker seems to launch their travel careers with an extended stint in countries like Thailand or Vietnam, far fewer savour their first wanderlustin’ footsteps on the Malay Peninsula.

-And maybe this is one of the biggest travel mistakes imaginable.
+And this could be one of the biggest Southeast Asia travel mistakes imaginable.